phdmustafayucel/tarkan/README.md

 - Results and data are returned to the client or GUI

 This design prevents device conflicts and allows multiple clients.

 ---

+## Typical Workflow

+1. Configure devices in `server.config`
+2. Start the server
+3. Launch the client or GUI
+4. Run measurements or optimizations
+5. Store and analyze results

+---